jedevc/afnom-missing-semester/_2023/lec6_latex.md

 There's a lot happening here!
 Let's break it down and analyse each bit.

-1. We pass the `htp` options to the `figure` environment to place the image here (`h`), i.e. where the command appears in the document, and at the top of the page (`t`).
+1. We pass the `ht` options to the `figure` environment to place the image here (`h`), i.e. where the command appears in the document, and at the top of the page (`t`).
 An in-depth explanation of the positioning of floating elements in TeX can be found [here](https://tex.stackexchange.com/questions/39017/how-to-influence-the-position-of-float-environments-like-figure-and-table-in-lat).
 2. The `\centering` command horizontally centres the image along the page.
 3. The `\includegraphics` command requires the image to display and, optionally, the dimensions of the displayed image.
 4. The `\caption` command displays a caption below the image.